Is Graphic Design a Good Career? Not sure what a graphic designer does? Want to know the pros and cons of being a graphic designer?

 - Her advice on how to become a graphic designer

 (This interview was part of the 100 interviews I did with graduates 10 years out of university about their career paths so far.
-The book was a #1 Amazon Best Seller and is available to buy here)
+‘1000 Years of Career Advice’ was a #1 Amazon Best Seller)

-Graphic Designer Career Path Part 1 -> Education
+Is Graphic Design a Good Career?
+Part 1 -> Education

-Graphic Designer Career Path: What was your degree in?
+Is Graphic Design a Good Career?
+What was your degree in?

 BA Visual Communication (Graphic Design)

-Graphic Designer Career Path: Why did you do graphic design?
+Is Graphic Design a Good Career?
+Why did you do graphic design?

-Graphic Designer Career Path: Why did you embark on a graphic design career?
+Is Graphic Design a Good Career?
+Why did you embark on a graphic design career?

 I was always interested in artistic things.
 Originally I had thought I would like to study architecture.
 Then after speaking to a friend she told me about graphic design.